weifanjiang/Nullness_Lite/README.md

                                    ^
 1 error
 ```
-To be specific, the Nullness Checker with Nullness_Lite option enabled reported one error, which is in line 7 of MyJavaFile.java, where we dereference `this.f` in the constructor before initializing it.
+To be specific, the Nullness Checker with -ANullnessLite option reported one error, which is in line 7 of MyJavaFile.java, where we dereference `this.f` in the constructor before initializing it.

 An error is either a true positive (indicating a real bug) or a false positive.